georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 Why Should I Subscribe?
 #######################

-There are many reasons why subscribing is possibly the best thing you could ever do :smiley: Not only do you get the warm fuzzy feeling from knowing that your support is keeping this service running, but you also get ALL of the following goodies!!
+There are many reasons why subscribing is possibly the best thing you could ever do :) Not only do you get the warm fuzzy feeling from knowing that your support is keeping this service running, but you also get ALL of the following goodies!!

 ~ Access to the scan channels to see what is spawning in the areas you want to know about